Wago-Norge/wagono-mid-tig-stack/README.md

 chmod +x init.sh
 ```

-Run the installation script and pass the amount of MIDs to be configured.
-Example 10:
+Run the installation script and pass the amount of MIDs to be configured:

 ```
-./init.sh 10
+./init.sh <x>
 ```

-> Max 10 is supported
+> <x> is restricted to maximum 10 MID meeters  -> ./init.sh 10

 In case of any problems run: